BBC News NI takes a look at significant events involving dissident republicans since March 2009.

 Irish Justice Minister Dermot Ahern said the find foiled an attack in Northern Ireland.

-A car bomb exploded outside Newtownhamilton police station, injuring two people.
+A car bomb exploded outside Newtownhamilton Police Station in County Armagh, injuring two people.

 Local residents also reported hearing gunshots before the blast.

-Police chiefs said the threat from dissident republicans was higher than at any time since the Omagh bomb almost 12 years ago.
+Police chiefs said the threat from dissident republicans was higher than at any time since the Omagh bomb almost 12 years previously.

 Senior police officers believed rival factions in the Real IRA and Continuity IRA have increased co-operation and stepped up recruitment.